hfinkel/lfort/docs/InternalsManual.rst

 Diagnostics should never take random English strings as arguments: you shouldn't use "``you have a problem with %0``" and pass in things like "``your argument``" or "``your return value``" as arguments.
-Doing this prevents :ref:`translating <internals-diag-translation>` the Clang diagnostics to other languages (because they'll get random English words in their otherwise localized diagnostic).
+Doing this prevents :ref:`translating <internals-diag-translation>` the LFort diagnostics to other languages (because they'll get random English words in their otherwise localized diagnostic).
 The exceptions to this are C/C++ language keywords (e.g., ``auto``, ``const``, ``mutable``, etc) and C/C++ operators (``/=``).